 The foundation of a good home office is its location.
 While it might be tempting to set up at the kitchen table or in a busy living room, distractions can quickly add up.
 A dedicated space, even if it’s just a quiet corner, helps your brain separate work from relaxation.

-Look for an area with natural light, minimal noise, and a door if possible.
+Look for an area with natural light, minimal noise, and a door, if possible.
 Being able to close the door—even mentally—can boost your ability to concentrate.
 Once you’ve picked your spot, make sure it’s free from household clutter so that your mind can stay clear and focused.

 Invest in the Right Lighting and Furniture